Paul's Criminal Justice Page

 Paul Leighton, "Mopping the Floor While the Tub Overflows: Concerns About Further Prison Expansion" Monograph for Citizen’s Alliance on Prisons and Public Safety (CAPPS).

 A Tale of Two Criminals: We’re Tougher on Corporate Criminals, But They Still Don’t Get What They Deserve. grew out of several invited lectures I gave, including a Distinguished Visiting Faculty Lecture at Eastern Kentucky University.
 The folks there recorded the lecture and have just posted it on YouTube.
+Many thanks to Carole Garrison and EKU multimedia for making this happen.

 If the embedded player doesn't work, here's the link for the playlist (six parts of about 10 minutes each).
 And just to make sure it's accessible - Part 1, Part 2, Part 3, Part 4, Part 5 and Part 6.